 Conclusions and Recommendations

 ERS analyzed the achieved electric and natural gas savings of the BES programs among a sample of 81 projects completed in 2015.
-The PRIME, O&M, and RCx programs generate significant savings, achieving 88% of the reported electric energy savings and 74% of the reported natural gas savings.
+The PRIME, O&M, and RCx programs were estimated to have generated significant savings, achieving 88% of the ex-ante reported electric energy savings and 74% of the ex-ante reported natural gas savings.
 The primary drivers of the lower-than-anticipated evaluated energy savings include the following: changes in site-specific operation or production levels, differences in calculation methodologies, removal or failure of previously repaired equipment, and differences in pre-project (baseline) and operating conditions.
-The O&M and RCx programs achieved significantly higher summer and winter peak demand savings than reported.
+The O&M and RCx programs achieved significantly higher summer and winter peak demand savings than initially reported.

 Overall, the evaluators found that the programs’ savings claims were reasonable, relying on the Connecticut PSD when possible (e.g., steam traps and lean manufacturing) or involving site-specific analysis when warranted (e.g., RCx projects).
 Many of the key contributors to the RRs involved facility- or equipment-specific operation that could not be precisely predicted by vendors a year or more in advance.
+For peak impacts, a key driver was the method for calculating HVAC interactions from lighting and …..
 The key drivers for discrepancies between the reported and evaluated savings are further examined in Sections 4.2, 4.3, and 4.4.

 To maximize the value of this study for the BES programs moving forward, the evaluation team identified nine forward-looking recommendations to improve program effectiveness and savings estimations.
 These recommendations are explored further in Section 5 and summarized here.